Softorage/HugoTheme-VibrantShadows/README.md

         *(Type: Map/Dict/Object | Accepts value: - | Optional | No default)*

         It lets you customize where (summary/content) you want to show a post's 'reading time', 'words count', 'author', 'last updated on', 'tags'  and how (top/bottom).

+        ```yaml
+        # For example,
+        position:
+          postMeta:
+            tags:
+              summary: "top"
+              content: "bottom"

+        # above code lets you show tags of your posts:
+          1.  at the time when its 'summary' is being shown (for example, in the posts' list on landing page), at the top of the 'summary'.
+          2.  at the time when its 'content' is being shown (for example, when a user visits the post itself), at the bottom of the 'content'.

+        # not including (say) 'readingTime' (or 'wordCount' or 'author' or 'lastUpdated' or'tags'), would simply omit 'readingTime' from appearing in 'summary' and 'content'.
+        # not includng  only (say) 'summary' (or 'content') for (say) 'readingTime', would simply omit 'readingTime' from appearing in 'summary' (or 'content').

+        ```

     Example:
     ```yaml